rossberg/camp/README.txt

 Audio is particularly simple, since Raylib already does most of the work for loading and buffering audio files.
-One annoyance is, however, that it does not deal with UTF-8 file paths properly, so we have to copy every file with a non-ASCII path to a temp directory.
+One annoyance is, however, that it does not deal with UTF-8 file paths properly, so we have to copy every file with a non-ASCII path to a temp directory before loading it.

 [1] https://www.raylib.com